telerik/xaml-docs/controls/radchartview/series/piechart-series/doughnutseries.md

 ## Data Binding

-You can use the __ValueBinding__ property of the DoughtnutSeries to bind the DataPoints’ properties to the properties from your view models.
+You can use the __ValueBinding__ property of the DoughnutSeries to bind the DataPoints’ properties to the properties from your view models.

 #### __[C#] Example 2: Defining the view model__